MCX FY26 PAT More Than Doubles to Rs. 1,332 Crores; Results Published Across Major Newspapers

 *this image is generated using AI for illustrative purposes only.

-Multi Commodity Exchange of India Limited delivered record financial results for the quarter and financial year ended March 31, 2026, with Profit After Tax (PAT) more than doubling to Rs.
+Multi Commodity Exchange of India Limited delivered record financial results for the quarter and financial year ended March 31, 2026, with consolidated Profit After Tax (PAT) more than doubling to Rs.
 1,332 crores, representing a 138% YoY increase.
-The Board of Directors approved the audited standalone and consolidated financial results at their meeting held on Friday, May 08, 2026.
-The results were subsequently published in Navshakti (Marathi) newspaper on Saturday, May 09, 2026, pursuant to Regulation 30 and 47 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Board of Directors approved the audited standalone and consolidated financial results at their meeting held on May 08, 2026.
+Pursuant to Regulation 30 and 47 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the results were published in Navshakti (Marathi) on May 09, 2026, and subsequently in The Economic Times (English), Hindu Business Line (English), and Dainik Bhaskar (Hindi) on May 10, 2026.
+An investor presentation for the quarter and year ended March 31, 2026, was filed under Regulation 30 on May 11, 2026.
 The Board also recommended a final dividend of Rs.
 8 per share (face value of Rs.
 2 per share), subject to shareholder approval at the ensuing AGM.

 Record Full-Year Financial Performance